 Born and raised on BC powder, Brodie has spent the better part of his winters exploring the mountains on skis.
 Certified as an ACMG Apprentice Ski guide and working towards Mountain Guide certification, Brodie is looking to share his passion for the sport with others.
 In the summers you can find him hanging off a rope on one of the many peaks of the Canadian Rockies or working as a wood crafter from his home in the Blaeberry.

 Stefan started skiing at the age of four and has been in love with the best winter sport ever since.

 Stefan started skiing at the age of four and has been in love with the best winter sport ever since.
 His professional ski career began in 1984 when he began teaching skiing in Quebec.
-Soon enough the mountains were not big enough, and he relocated to BC to find great snow and big mountains and moved from teaching skiing to ski patrolling and eventually ski guiding for the last thirteen years.
-Stefan is an instructor for the Canadian Ski Guides Association (CSGA), a Professional Member of the Canadian Avalanche Association, a Level 3 CSGA Guide, an ACMG Apprentice Ski Guide and an internationally certified ski instructor.
+Soon enough the mountains were not big enough, and he relocated to BC to find great snow and big mountains and moved from teaching skiing to ski patrolling and eventually ski guiding for the last eighteen years.
+Stefan is a Level 3 guide and instructor for the Canadian Ski Guides Association (CSGA), a Professional Member of the Canadian Avalanche Association, an ACMG Apprentice Ski Guide and an internationally certified ski instructor.
 He is fluent in English, French, and German and also speaks a little Spanish.
 Stefan is looking forward to skiing the best powder available with you in a relaxed yet safe atmosphere.

 Yuji came over to Canada from downtown Tokyo Japan in 2002.